filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

 Set `ListenAddress` and `RemoteListenAddress` to the IP of a non-local interface (or `0.0.0.0`) as [documented here](miner-configuration.md#api-section).
 [Check connectivity to the RemoteListenAddress](connectivity.md) from the worker machine.

-### Create an authentication token
+### Obtain an authentication token

 ```sh
 lotus-miner auth api-info --perm admin
 ```

 The Lotus Workers will need this token to connect to the miner.
-For more info check the [API docs](../../build/lotus/api-token-generation.md).
+For more info check the [API docs](../../build/lotus/api-tokens.md).
 Write down the output so that you can use it in the next step.

 ### Configuring the miner sealing capabilities